uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   - Stream in-memory numerical data to the algorithm.

 In complex usage scenarios, data flow goes through these three stages back and forth.
-For example, when the full data are not available at the start of the computation, it can be done step-by-step with blocks of data.
-After computation on the current block is completed, the next block should be obtained and prepared.
+For example, when the data are not fully available at the start of the computation, it can be done step-by-step using blocks of data.
+After the computation on the current block is completed, the next block should be obtained and prepared.

 .. _typical_data_management_flow: